andrewlyden/PyPSA-GB/config/README.md

 | `kmeans_10` | kmeans | 10 geographical clusters |
 | `kmeans_5` | kmeans | 5 geographical clusters |
 | `hierarchical_15` | hierarchical | 15 hierarchical clusters |

+## Future Demand Accounting

+For future scenarios (`modelled_year > 2024`), `demand_year` selects the temporal profile shape.
+The annual demand target is read from the FES workbook `ED1` sheet as total consumer electricity demand.
+FES `Dem_BB003` is used for GSP-level spatial shares and is scaled to that ED1 total.

+Raw `Dem_BB003` should not be interpreted as total electricity demand; it is GSP-facing and lower than the ED1 consumer-demand total.

 ## FES Scenario Options